ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 Multiple ways were considered on how the control information could be exchanged between  the HNA and the DM.

-This specification defines a mechanism that re-use the DNS zone transfer format.
+This specification defines a mechanism that re-uses the DNS zone transfer format.
 Note that while information is provided using DNS exchanges, the exchanged information is not expected to be set in any zone file, instead this information is used as commands between the HNA and the DM.
 This was found to be simpler on the home router side, as the HNA already has to have code to deal with all the DNS encodings/decodings.
 Inventing a new way to encode the DNS information in, for instance, JSON, seemed to add complexity for no return on investment.